aswain009/java-oop-class-notes/week-eleven.md

 ## queues
 - queues are FIFO structures (first in, first out)
-- they're an array of elements where you can only add to the end and remove from the begining
+- they're an array of elements where you can only add to the end and remove from the beginning
 - examples of real-world queues include people waiting in a checkout line
 - queues are most often used in scheduling algorithms
+    - particularly in scheduling algorithms that deal with Poisson-distributed events
 - methods that queues (should) implement
     - `bool queue(E data)` adds `data` to the end of the array
     - `E enqueue()` removes and returns the first element in the array